ChungmanPARK12/Teddy_Han/README.md

 * ### Product Class

 Defines a `Product` class with attributes for barcode, name, description, and price.
 Includes methods for printing details and comparing products by barcode.

+* ### Transactions Class

+Defines a `Transactions` class with attributes for date, barcode, and amount.
+Includes methods to retrieve the transaction date, barcode, and amount.

+* ### CheckoutRegister Class

+Defines a `CheckoutRegister` class to manage product scanning, payment processing, and transaction saving.
+Integrates with `SupermarketDAO` for database operations and handles shopping cart functionality.